dreamcatchme/documentation-markdown/introduction-to-iota/0.1/getting-started/creating-a-seed.md

 ## Next steps

-Now that you've got a seed, you can enter it in the [Trinity wallet](https://trinity.iota.org/) and start sending transactions :tada:
+Now that you've got a seed, you can download the [Trinity wallet](https://trinity.iota.org/), enter your seed, and start sending transactions :tada: